Class projects involving human participants in research are required to undergo review by the NAU Institutional Review Board

 A class project that involves data collection activities for

-the express purpose of writing a paper or report for the instructor or to share
+the express and sole purpose of writing a paper or report for the instructor or to share

 with other students in the class is NOT research and does NOT need to be